SenseUnit/dumbproxy/README.md

     	enable TLS and use certificate
   -ciphers string
     	colon-separated list of enabled ciphers
+  -config value
-  -curves string
+    	read configuration from file with space-separated keys and values -curves string
     	colon-separated list of enabled key exchange curves -deny-dst-addr value